 Anger is a secondary emotion, like wrapping paper - it covers the underlying emotion with more intense sensations.

-In conclusion, take all of your preconceived notions and interpretations that no longer serve you and place them before your higher power or maybe just banish them to the air, look at your life with a beginner's mind and then use your wise mind (the balance of emotion and logic) to make an interpretation that will be more effective and beneficial for you.
+take all of your preconceived notions and interpretations that no longer serve you and place them before your higher power or maybe just banish them to the air, look at your life with a beginner's mind and then use your wise mind (the balance of emotion and logic) to make an interpretation that will be more effective and beneficial for you.